Star Trek Movies

 In 2063, the Borg have attacked the launch site of warp pioneer Zefram Cochrane.

-away team is helping Cochrane's people with repairs, the Borg are gradually taking over the
+away team is helping Cochrane's people with repairs, the surviving Borg are gradually taking over the

 Enterprise-E, and Data is kidnapped by them.
 After a furious dispute with Worf